 Hayes Raffle is an award-winning product designer and inventor specializing in hybrid physical/digital objects to nurture learning, creative expression, and interpersonal communication.
-He is currently Principal of Topobo, LLC and Senior Staff Interaction Researcher at Google working on Cardboard VR.
+He is currently a Senior Staff Interaction Designer on the Google VR team where he focuses on developing new input and interaction paradigms for virtual reality.
+He is also design lead for the Daydream Labs and Hardware UX teams.
+Formerly, he helped develop Google Glass as a UX and innovation lead.

-Hayes completed his Ph.D. in the Tangible Media Group a the MIT Media Lab in June, 2008 and received his M.S. from MIT in 2004.
-His research integrates design, epistemology and human-computer interaction, with a focus on educational toys.
-Hayes was a LEGO Fellow for six consecutive terms and researched new technologies for hands-on learning.
+Having completed his Ph.D. in the Tangible Media Group a the MIT Media Lab in June, 2008 and received his M.S. from MIT in 2004, Hayes’ research integrates design, epistemology and human-computer interaction, with a focus on educational toys.
+At MIT, Hayes was a LEGO Fellow for six consecutive terms and researched new technologies for hands-on learning.
 Major projects include the Topobo robotic construction kit, Super Cilia Skin textural communication medium, Jabberstamp drawing tools, and Fuzzmail emotional email application.
-Hayes’s inventions have received numerous international awards and recognition, and have shown in Europe, Asia and North America.
+Hayes’s projects have received numerous international awards and recognition, and have shown in Europe, Asia and North America.
 His work has received outstanding press from major publications including the New York Times, Wall Street Journal, and BBC.
 Hayes is the author of several patents and over a dozen peer-reviewed academic publications.

 To stay inspired, Hayes enjoys teaching, windsurfing, mountain biking, cooking, and spending time with his wife and daughters.
 Hayes also continues an active art practice creating sculpture and interactive artworks, and he has shown his art in Europe, Asia, and the United States.Trackback URL